 Ammonia VS. Simple Green, Which One Suits an Epoxy Garage Floor?

 In short, both substances are proper choices to remove unwanted oil or paint spots on an Epoxy garage floor.
-But since Simple Green products are risk-free and non-toxic, we recommend you to avoid using Ammoniac as much as possible.
+But since Simple Green products are risk-free and non-toxic, we recommend you avoid using Ammoniac as much as possible.

 Just apply a portion of Simple Green All-Purpose to the stained section and scrub it firmly using a long-handled nylon brush.
 Then, wash off the dirt and debris using warm water and dry the area as soon as possible.